 David May is a storyteller.
 Starting early in life with filmmaking, public speaking, theatre, and music, David learned to communicate with people and audiences.
 As a marketer, he uses these same skills to advocate for companies, support their priorities, and share their stories.
 Marketing, filmmaking, public speaking, and music all rely on storytelling.
 David has created award-winning films and videos, websites, and marketing concepts leveraging the power of story.

 Work and Experience: Digital Marketing

-David has more than a decade of marketing and sales experience through his private consulting, and through his full-time employment with Chapman University and Milken Community Schools.
+David has more than a decade of marketing and sales experience through his private consulting, and through his full-time employment with Chapman University, Milken Community Schools, and the Los Angeles Regional Food Bank.
 While his service has been primary in the non-profit world, he also has marketing experience in for-profit verticals such as real estate.

 David started his professional life in Chapman University's admission office.
 There, he began experimenting with new ways to recruit students and engage our community.
 The strategies that he was developing were not yet named, but today we know them as inbound marketing, content, marketing, social media marketing, viral marketing, and other forms of digital marketing.
 David created Chapman Admission's first social media accounts, blog assets, and maintained the admission web pages.
 He also served as the project leader for the implementation of Chapman's CRM which, at the time, was Hobsons Connect.
 After implementation, he created direct mail, email automation, and dynamic web pages based on inquiry attributes.
 The goal of this activity was to supplement college fairs and high school visits with modern methods of student recruitment, and my experiments were successful.
 "New media recruitment" eventually became the topic if his Master's thesis in 2010.